joshbruce/fourth-earth-raw/public/content.md

 Fourth Earth RAW is not opinionated when it comes to movement beyond creating a desirable experience for those involved.
 In the type of games most likely to use Fourth Earth RAW, there's a spectrum for space-time.

-One end is realtime simulation; a minute in-game is a minute in-real-life, a mile in-game is a mile in-real-life.
-On the other end we might call it battle simulation and tends to feel more like playing chess; players may take hours to move and may have conversations their characters couldn't.
+One end is real time simulation; a minute in-game is a minute in-real-life, a mile in-game is a mile in-real-life.
+We might see the other end as battle simulation and tends to feel more like playing chess; players may take hours to move and may have conversations their characters couldn't in the heat of battle.
 In the former, the player is the character and in the latter the player is more of a storyteller and puppetmaster.
 The former may be represented as live-action-role-playing and the latter might be represented as a turn-based tabletop roleplaying game with miniatures.

-Fourth Earth RAW slants more toward realtime simulation while using dice roll resolution to allow for theater of the mind instead of live-action:
+Fourth Earth RAW slants more toward real time simulation while using dice roll resolution to allow for theater of the mind instead of live-action:

 1. Make a declaration of what characters are doing.
 2. Roll the dice pools.
 3. Resolve the outcome.

 This means time will scale based on what is happening to compress the mundane.
-Long, mundane travel over great distances are compressed to be as short as possible realtime.
+Long, mundane travel over great distances are compressed to be as short as possible real time.
 Surgical, marvelous actions are inverted.
 In either case, it can be a good idea to let players know how much in-game time has passed.

 For example, a group of characters decide to walk to a location roughly 500 kilometers (~300 miles) away; they want to do this by foot.
 The average human walks 5 kilometers per hour (~3 miles per hour) and can walk roughly 10 hours per day; therefore, it will take them roughly 10 days to get there.

 As the narrator (or player), unless otherwise agreed to, you might say, "Okay.
 That's going to take 10 days.
 How often will you make camp?
 Does anyone want to act anything out during the trip?" and so on.
-The narrator may decide to roll some standard die a few times to see if there are any hazards experienced by the characters; shoes fall apart, a bear wanders into camp, or maybe even something positive.
-In realtime this could take less than one minute but when they arrive, it's still: 10 days later...
+The narrator may decide to roll some standard die a few times to see if there are any hazards experienced by the characters; shoes fall apart, a bear wanders into camp, someone dies of dysentery, or maybe even something positive.
+In real time this could take less than one minute but when they arrive, it's still: 10 days later...

-Game-time and realtime will most likely invert when the characters go inside wherever it is they've arrived.
+Game-time and real time will most likely invert when the characters go inside wherever it is they've arrived to.
 Details about the setting are given, explored, considered, discussed.
-It may take hours of realtime to do 30 minutes of game-time activities.
+It may take hours of real time to do 30 minutes of game-time activities.
 Let the narrative and intent of the characters drive any challenge levels for actions.

 A player says their character is going to run the 500 kilometers back to a town and bring help?
-Challenge level of infinite; unless they're super human fast, then maybe it's 4 challenge level 8 actions.
+Challenge level of infinite; unless they're super fast, then maybe it's 4 actions each at a challenge level of 8.
 A player says their character is going to get behind a target (to gain an advantage) and knock them out with their blackjack?
-Maybe it's a challenge level of 5 for the movement and then hitting the target has a challenge level of 8 because the intent isn't just to hit but subdue in one shot.
+Maybe it's a challenge level of 5 for the movement and then hitting the target has a challenge level of 8 because the intent isn't just to hit but to subdue in one shot.

 Warp drive and the transporter are what makes space travel exciting, compress the mundane.
-But sometimes characters will want to play chess and practice defending themselves to enrich their characters and the audience and improve the audience experience.
+But sometimes characters will want to play chess and practice defending themselves to enrich their characters and improve the audience experience.

 ## Skills and tools

 Fourth Earth RAW seeks to be a generic system that allows for rapid start and evolution; therefore, there is no predefined set of skills and tools.
 Further, the presumption is that any character can attempt anything, only the probabilities of success are changed.
 When a character attempts something, capture that as a skill, let them gain ranks in it.
 If another character wants to try the same thing, let them add that to their list of skills, and gain ranks in it.
 We find this beats having a large list of skills and having to choose a subset to become practiced in.

-The maximum dice in a dice pool is bound by the maximum number of ranks in total for skills, tools, and any other contributing factor.
+The maximum dice in a dice pool is bound by the maximum number of ranks in total for skills, tools, and any other contributing factors.

 Every successful attempt of an action with a challenge level greater than the current rank adds 1 point toward the next rank.
 Points are earned based on the initial challenge level as long as the initial challenge level was greater than 0.
 Points are still earned if the challenge level is reduced to 0.
 Ranks fill from lowest to highest, one point at a time.
 The number of points per rank should be greater than 1, high enough that earning ranks feels like learning not grinding, and consistent across all ranks.